firebase/firebase-ios-sdk/Interop/Firebase Component System.md

 # Using Core's Component System

-FirebaseCore has a dependency injection system (referred to as "Interop") used to depend on functionalities provided by other Firebase SDKs.
-This gives the ability to depend on a typesafe interface-only API to consume without depending on the entire SDK and simulates optional dependencies - depending on the definition but not the implementing SDK and only functioning when the implementing SDK is included.
+FirebaseCore has a dependency injection system (referred to as "Interop") used to depend on functionalities provided by other Firebase products (specifically, the frameworks that offer those products).
+This gives the ability to depend on a typesafe interface-only API to consume without depending on the entire product and simulates optional dependencies - depending on the definition but not the product itself and only functioning when the product implementing that definition is included.

 ## Table of Contents